movementlabsxyz/MIP/MIP/MIP-60/README.md

 Theer are several MIPs and MDs that discuss the relayer mechanism: [MD-21](https://github.com/movementlabsxyz/MIP/tree/primata/bridge-attestors/MD/md-21), [MIP-46](https://github.com/movementlabsxyz/MIP/pull/46), [MIP-56](https://github.com/movementlabsxyz/MIP/pull/56), [MIP-57](https://github.com/movementlabsxyz/MIP/pull/57), [MIP-58](https://github.com/movementlabsxyz/MIP/pull/58).

-### Relaying information
+### What is communicated?

 The relayer mechanism is used to relay information about the _state_ of one chain to the other chain.
-The relayer monitors the logs of of chain and relays event emitted to the logs.
-The logs are part of the state of the chain.
+The relayer monitors the logs of a chain and relays event emitted to the logs.
+The logs are part of the _state_ of the chain.

 > [!WARNING]
 > The information relayed by the relayer should be reliable and ideally immutable.